 However, the protection the vaccine offers goes down with time, and medical experts have recommended a supplemental dose after two to six months, commonly referred to as a booster shot.
-And as the vaccine’s first-year anniversary approaches, questions have started to emerge about who can get another round of protection and when.

 So far, more than 2 million Texans have received a booster shot, and although the inoculated may feel some loyalty toward the COVID-19 vaccine they first received — the two-shot Pfizer and Moderna vaccines or the one-shot Johnson & Johnson vaccine — the FDA has allowed for some mixing and matching when it comes to booster shots.

 The logistics around when and who can get a booster shot can be tricky, but don’t worry — here’s what Texans need to know.

 A booster shot is a supplementary dose of a vaccine administered some time after the initial series of shots that enhances protection against an infection, said Saroj Rai, a senior scientific advisor at the Texas Department of State Health Services.

 “Whatever the primary series of a vaccine is, with due time the protection from that vaccine wanes off so you give a booster to maximize the protection that one can get from a vaccination,” Rai said.

 A COVID-19 booster shot can raise antibody levels about five times higher than a person’s previous peak, said Benjamin Neuman, chief virologist at Texas A&M University’s Global Health Research Complex, who’s researched coronaviruses for more than 20 years.

 Who can get a COVID-19 booster shot?

 All adults are eligible for booster shots, according to recommendations from the Centers for Disease Control and Prevention.
 Adults can receive any of the three approved COVID-19 vaccines as their booster shots.